OSGeo/gdal/gdal/doc/source/user/ogr_sql_dialect.rst

 Some of the data sources (like MapInfo tab) can handle geometries of different types within the same layer.
-The ``OGR_GEOMETRY`` special field represents the geometry type returned by :cpp_func:`OGRGeometry::getGeometryName` and can be used to distinguish the various types.
+The ``OGR_GEOMETRY`` special field represents the geometry type returned by :cpp:func:`OGRGeometry::getGeometryName` and can be used to distinguish the various types.
 By using this field one can select particular types of the geometries like: